Debt ceiling talks resume despite GOP frustrations

 But a key Republican negotiator is not confident about coming to an agreement this weekend, which Speaker Kevin McCarthy (R-Calif.) has said has to happen to allow legislation to pass through the House and Senate by June 1, the day Treasury Secretary Janet Yellen said the U.S. could default by.

-“Just now, we are back in the room.
-We’ll be back in the room tonight,” McCarthy said on Fox Business on Friday evening.
+Entering the Friday night meeting, Rep. Patrick McHenry (R-N.C.) said he was “not at all” confident that there would be a framework for a debt limit deal by this weekend.
+Asked if the evening talks had helped increase his confidence, he said “no.”

-Earlier in the day, lead GOP negotiator Rep. Garret Graves (La.) emerged from the talks saying that the White House was being “unreasonable.”
+Talks resumed between White House officials and GOP negotiators Friday night after an hours-long pause that went into effect earlier in the day.
+Friday morning, Graves emerged from a meeting saying that the White House was being “unreasonable.”

 McCarthy arrived at the Capitol shortly after and also pointed the finger at the White House.